Books in the American Guide Series

 TB33766 $75.00

-• WPA: Washington A Guide to The Evergreen State.
+WPA: Washington A Guide to The Evergreen State.
 Portland: Binfords & Mort, 1941.
-First Edition, First Printing.
-Very near fine in green cloth covered boards with black decorations (an orca on the front board and a covered wagon on the lower edge of the spine. and black text on the spine and front board.
-An octavo of 8 by 5 3/8 inches with the spine very slightly faded.
-Without its issued dust jacket.
-As pointed out by Schoyer's Books years ago, a first edition is identified by the covered wagon on the spine and the pages bulk to 1 7/8 inches thick.
+First Edition, Probable Second Printing.
+Near fine in green cloth covered boards with black decorations (an orca on the front board and a man on a horse reading a book on the spine) and black text on the spine and front board.
+The pages bulk to 1 3/4 inches.
+In a very good, unclipped dust jacket with shallow chipping at the upper edge of the spine area with a number of short closed tears and a 1/2 inch closed tear at the upper edge of the front panel. most of the fold to the rear flap missing.
+As pointed out by Schoyer's Books years ago, a first state is identified by the covered wagon on the spine and the pages bulk to 1 7/8 inches thick.
+The second state shows a man on horse back reading a book at the lower end of the spine.
 The second to last of the American Guide series to be published.
 687 pages including an index, bibliography, chronology, maps and photographs in eight sections with the fold-out map which is in excellent shape in the rear pocket.

 • Click on Image to expand